3 - Manage, Compare, and Deploy the Model

 docker push infuseai/tensorflow2-prepackaged:screw-classification

-Finally, our pre-packaged model image is pushed to infuseai/tensorflow2-prepackaged:screw-classification
+Finally, our pre-packaged model image is pushed to infuseai/tensorflow2-prepackaged:screw-classification and ready to serve model in Model Deployment.

 Model Deployment

-Now, we have prepared the trained model in Model Management
+Now, we have prepared the trained model in Model Management and pushed the customized pre-packaged model image to Docker Hub.

 Let's continue to deploy our model!

-page, click our managed model name tf-screw-model
+Back to Models page, click our managed model name tf-screw-model.

-It shows all versions of tf-screw-model
+It shows all versions of tf-screw-model, let's click Deploy button of Version 1.

-In the deployment selector, choose the Create new deployment
+In the deployment selector, choose the Create new deployment and click OK.

 We will be directed to Create Deployment page.
-And the Model URI
+And the Model URI field will be auto fill-in with registered model scheme (models:/tf-screw-model/1).

 Next,